vvolhejn/neural_network_smoothness/README.md

 The experiment is saved using [Sacred](https://sacred.readthedocs.io/en/stable/) into a MongoDB database.
 For this reason, the environment variables `SMOOTH_DB_URL` and `SMOOTH_DB_NAME` must be set accordingly.

+## Naming

+Some of the terms used in the code do not correspond to the ones used in the thesis.
+The reason is that the code predates the thesis text and the names were kept to retain backwards compatibility with the experiments.
+The most significant difference is that in the code, _function path length_ and _gradient path length_ are referred to as `path_length_f` and `path_length_d` respectively.